 Yellen has frequently characterized the job market as weaker than the unemployment rate suggests.
 She's noted, for example, that the jobless rate, now a nearly normal 6.2 percent, belies other unhealthy trends: Weak pay growth, a sizable number of part-timers who want full-time work and high proportions of people who've been looking for a job for more than six months or have stopped looking.

-Might Yellen describe those trends as chronic problems that still require the Fed's help?
-Or rather as temporary drags that will fade as the economy improves?
-Investors will look for any signal of a coming rate hike because it would mean higher rates on business and consumer loans and could depress stock prices.
+Might Yellen describe those trends as chronic problems with no end in sight?
+Or as likely temporary drags on the job market, destined to fade as the economy further improves?
+Investors will seek any sign of a coming rate hike because it would mean higher rates on business and consumer loans and could hurt stock prices.

 "The road ahead will get much tougher for Yellen when she starts outlining the Fed's exit strategy," said David Jones, chief economist at DMJ Advisors and the author of a book on the Fed's first century.
 "Any change could be accompanied by significant market instability."